Alert Message

 20 December 2023

-A Bank of Mum and Dad Lending Twist - Elderly Woman Loses $50,000
+Bank of Mum and Dad Nightmare: Lady Loses $50k

 While a very sad story that relates to family relationship breakdown, it also signifies the importance of drawing up clearly defined legal expectations when it comes to gifting or lending to family members.
 In this instance an elderly woman (79) in New Zealand lent $50,000 to her daughter to purchase a property they planned to […]